Forensic Medicine & Health Law

 Activities

-Life forensic medicine activity within the Medico-Legal UnitThe UMJ was created to meet the needs of judicial authorities (magistrates and criminal investigators) .
-It provides elements of a medical nature necessary for the conduct of procedures.
+The activity of forensic medicine for living persons within the Medico-Legal UnitThe UMJ Unit) was created to meet the needs of the judicial authorities (magistrates and criminal investigators) .
+It provides medical information necessary for the conduct of proceedings.

 Its missions are:

-- to ensure the examinations of the victims (carry out the medical findings, establishment of the required certificates) and the necessary medico-legal samples, by developing a reception, quality care and, if necessary, referral to other professionals who can take relay,
+- to ensure the examination of victims (carrying out medical findings, issuing required certificates) and the necessary forensic samples, by developing a welcoming environment, providing quality care and, if necessary, referring them to other professionals who can take over,

-- promote support for victims by offering them psychological support and informing them of their rights,
+- to promote support for victims by offering them psychological support and informing them of their rights,

-- to ensure the examinations for persons placed in police custody (medical findings, assessment of the necessary care) and the necessary forensic samples,
+- to ensure examinations for persons placed in police custody (medical findings, assessment of necessary care) and the necessary forensic sampling,

-- to ensure the storage of files and samples in the best possible security conditions.
+- to ensure the safekeeping of records and samples under the best possible security conditions.

-- to ensure consultations for the examination of the victims within the framework of scheduled consultations and this within a period of less than 72 hours,
+- to ensure consultations for the examination of victims within the framework of scheduled consultations, and this within a period of less than 72 hours,

-to respond 24 hours a day, 7 days a week to requests for examinations of persons in custody (GAV) and emergency victims (sexual assaults, victims under chemical submission and in certain cases for the purposes of criminal proceedings) .
+to respond 24 hours a day and 7 days a week to requests for examinations of persons in custody (GAV) and victims in emergencies (sexual assaults, victims under chemical submission and in some cases for the needs of the criminal procedure) .

-The activity of health law and health ethicsMedical practice and the relationship between caregivers, patients and their relatives are today increasingly impacted by major debates around questions of bioethics and medical ethics (patients' rights, management of suffering, reception disability, parental project, end-of-life decision, organ donation, participation in biomedical research, predictive medicine, etc.) ; these debates often revolve around the rule of law and legal standards (law of 4 March on patients' rights, so-called bioethics laws, law on the end of life, law on termination of pregnancy, law on research …)
+The activity of health law and health ethicsMedical practice and the relationship between caregivers, patients, and their families are increasingly impacted by major debates surrounding bioethical and medical ethics issues (patient rights, management of suffering, acceptance of disability, parental projects, end-of-life decisions, organ donation, participation in biomedical research, predictive medicine, etc.) ; these debates often revolve around legal rules and standards (the law of March 4th relating to patients' rights, so-called bioethics laws, the law on end-of-life care, the law on abortion, the law on research, etc.).

-It is important that the public, users of the health system, as well as professionals in these fields, be able to benefit from advice, opinions or expertise in these fields.
-It is this service which is accessible to all, in partnership with the Espace Régional d'Éthique de Normandie .
+It is important that the public, users of the healthcare system, and professionals in these fields have access to advice, opinions, and expertise in these areas.
+This service is available to everyone, in partnership with the Normandy Regional Ethics Center .

-The EREN aims to encourage and coordinate initiatives in terms of ethics in the fields of life sciences and health in Normandy.
+The EREN aims to foster and coordinate ethical initiatives in the life sciences and health sectors in Normandy.

-The regional space for ethical reflection is the fruit of personal and institutional commitments, and all persons, establishments and associations concerned with care and health in the region are invited to contribute to its creation and to participate in its development, users as healthcare and medico-social support professionals, medical and paramedical professions, teachers of medical disciplines, law, human sciences, researchers, representatives of associations, etc.The activity of thanathological forensic medicine within the forensic instituteThanatological forensic medicine covers, at the request of the judicial authorities, external examinations of corpses, forensic autopsies, post-mortem samples, post-mortem X-rays, examinations of bones, which are carried out at the CHU, but also of bodies (examinations of corpses in situation on the places of their discovery) .
+This regional ethics reflection space is the result of personal and institutional commitments, and all individuals, institutions, and associations involved in care and health in the region are invited to contribute to its creation and participate in its development, including users as well as healthcare and social care professionals, medical and paramedical professionals, teachers of medical disciplines, law, and humanities, researchers, representatives of associations, etc.The activity of forensic thanathology within the forensic instituteThanatological forensic medicine covers, at the request of the judicial authorities, external examinations of corpses, medico-legal autopsies, post-mortem sampling, post-mortem radiographs, bone examinations, which are carried out at the University Hospital, but also body removals (examinations of corpses in situ at the place of their discovery) .

-For the removal of bodies, the medical examiners of the CHU can be called upon for suspicious deaths in the Caen agglomeration and for criminal deaths in the Normandy region.
+For body removals, the forensic doctors at the University Hospital can be called upon for suspicious deaths in the Caen area and for criminal deaths in the Normandy region.

-The activity of the mortuary for the reception and care of the deceased and their relativesThe mortuary room is a unit of the hospital where people who have died in the establishment or those who have to be taken care of by the forensic institute are received; this place is also intended for the families and loved ones of the deceased, so that they can have the time necessary for the organization of the funeral.
+The mortuary's activity involves receiving and caring for the deceased and their relativesThe mortuary is a unit of the hospital where people who have died in the establishment or those who need to be taken care of by the forensic institute are received; this place is also intended for the families and relatives of the deceased, so that they can have the time necessary to organize the funeral.

-The mortuary is the responsibility of the CHU and not the mission of the external funeral services.
+The mortuary is the responsibility of the University Hospital and not of external funeral services.
 It is part of the public service.

 It includes an area for relatives and a technical area reserved for professionals.

-The conditions for depositing the bodies in the mortuary are strictly supervised and meet essential ethical principles for the respect of the deceased.
-The bodies of deceased persons can remain there until they are placed in coffins; this must be carried out according to legal deadlines (The body of the deceased cannot remain more than 6 days after the death.
-The maximum tolerated deadline is 10 days of deposit for the bodies not claimed by their family, deadline beyond which the hospital has the obligation to proceed with the burial of the body) .
+The conditions for depositing bodies in the mortuary are strictly regulated and adhere to essential ethical principles for respecting the deceased.
+The bodies of deceased persons may remain there until they are placed in a coffin; this must be carried out within legal timeframes (the body of the deceased may not remain for more than 6 days after death.
+The maximum tolerated period is 10 days for bodies unclaimed by their family, beyond which the hospital is obligated to arrange for the burial) .

-The organization within the mortuary room allows meditation, farewell, respecting the rites and convictions of each; and in compliance with the regulations in force.
+The organization within the mortuary allows for contemplation and farewell, respecting the rites and beliefs of each individual; and in compliance with current regulations.

-The mission of the professionals who work in this sector is to provide information on the procedures, to support and to make this often dreaded moment less painful.
+The mission of professionals working in this sector is to inform about the procedures, to support and to make this often dreaded moment less painful.

 -